pcs-publishing/react-form-builder-core/README.md

 Forms are made up of instances of tools and your FormEditor/FormRenderer components need to know how to render them.

-Here is an example of basic text field tool:
+Here is an example of a basic text field tool:

 ```typescript
 import { Tool } from '@pcs/react-form-creator-core'